arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 The battery is a rechargeable Li-ion 18650, it allows to run Alvik for 8+ hours non stop.

 When you connect your Alvik to the computer, the Nano ESP32 reports the status of the battery through the terminal of the Arduino Lab for MicroPython and with its RGB status LED.
-In order to see the state of the battery, you need to call the `Alvik.begin()` function in any program or directly at the command line area.
+In order to see the state of the battery, you need to call the `alvik.begin()` function in any program or directly at the command line area.

 When the battery is charging the status LED will blink RED for one second.